Perception-aware Planning for Quadrotor Flight in Unknown and Feature-limited Environments

 \section{Conclusion}

 This paper presents a perception-aware planning method for quadrotor flight in unknown and feature-limited environments.
 Our approach establishes a systematic mechanism to properly allocate perception resources among environmental information in a computationally efficient way.
 Firstly, a viewpoint transition graph is proposed to adaptively select local targets, balancing localization and navigation efficiency.
 Besides, at the trajectory generation level, a localizable corridor-based method is proposed to ensure the localization robustness efficiently without numerous evaluation of visibility during the optimization.
 Our approach enables efficient perception-aware navigation without any prior environmental knowledge.
-Both simulations and real-world experiments are conducted, and the results verify the feasibility of our method.
+The feasibility of our method has been validated through both simulations and real-world experiments.